 The Company Voluntary Arrangement (CVA)

-We Have Run Many Successful Company Voluntary Arrangements.
+We Have Run Over 170 Successful Company Voluntary Arrangements

 Testimonial from Ryan Leisure Limited

-“By using a Company Voluntary Arrangement, Antony Batty & Co helped to take the financial pressure off our business, providing us with the time and support to get our business back on track.
+“By using a Company Voluntary Arrangement, Antony Batty & Co helped to take the financial pressure off our business, providing us with the time and support to get our business back on track, without having to go into administration or even liquidate and appoint liquidators.
 Our suppliers and other creditors were kept well informed throughout the process and appreciate that they have got more money back than if we had put the business into Administration.

 Since completing the CVA, our business has gone from strength to strength, out-performing the economic downturn and our industry competitors.”